DSAutomations/dockerhass-docs/DockerHASS-docs.md

-now you should be able to connect to your instance using the standard S convention
+now you should be able to connect to your instance using the standard SMB convention:
+For

 ```-u "smbuser;badpass" ```
 to set your username and password Things that you may want to tweak include this line: